ShaoyiZhang/CS165B/assign3/src/readme.txt

 Please put training and testing files inside src/

-In shell you can type:
-python linreg.py train.txt test.txt
+In shell you can type(while you are in src/): python linreg.py train.txt test.txt

 e.g.